top of page

 Haffa Lab

 At the Haffa lab, the research focus is on quantifying nitrous oxide and carbon dioxide emissions to compare various treatments aimed at reducing nitrogen (N) fertilizer usage.
-It's aim is to find the most environmentally efficient solution to excessive greenhouse gas (GHG) emissions in commercial agricultural fields without affecting crop yield.
-Preventing an increase in GHG emissions helps address the global issue of global warming and prevents nitrate leaching, which impacts the population of the Salinas Valley.
-Additionally, this research provides a proposal on the optimal amount of N fertilizer needed.
+The goal is to identify the most environmentally efficient solutions to minimize greenhouse gas (GHG) emissions in commercial agricultural fields without impacting crop yield.
+Through direct experience in the lab, I’ve developed skills in data collection, instrumentation, and environmental analysis; skills I hadn’t encountered in a classroom.
+Working on this project has helped me understand how scientific research can address broader environmental and public health challenges, like global warming and nitrate leaching in the Salinas Valley.

 My research interest include: